enfogroup/aws-cdk-waf/README.md

 ### Rules configurations

-You can only a rule **ONCE**.
+You can only enable a rule **ONCE**.
 Attempting to enable a rule twice will result in an Error being thrown.

 All rules share the same base interface.
 The following properties have been modified from CfnWebACL.RuleProperty: